hashicorp/setup-terraform/README.md

 ## Usage

 This action can be run on `ubuntu-latest`, `windows-latest`, and `macos-latest` GitHub Actions runners.
 When running on `windows-latest` the shell should be set to Bash.
+When running on self-hosted GitHub Actions runners, NodeJS must be previously installed with the version specified in the [`action.yml`](https://github.com/hashicorp/setup-terraform/blob/main/action.yml).

 The default configuration installs the latest version of Terraform CLI and installs the wrapper script to wrap subsequent calls to the `terraform` binary: